Board Elections

 Why YOU Should Become Elected

-We need your subject matter expertise and knowledge to influence the dental technology field in Ontario!
-As we continue to seek to modernize the practice, a Board Director’s role is to ensure the College’s regulations are reflective of the ever-changing technological advancements of the industry, while protecting the public’s interests at its core.
+For the College to achieve its public interest mandate, it is important to ensure that the Board has diversity in knowledge, skills and experiences.
+We need RDTs to bring their subject matter expertise to influence the dental technology field in Ontario!
+A Board Director’s role is to ensure the College’s regulations are reflective of the ever-changing technological advancements of the profession, while protecting the public’s interests at its core.

 Registrants are asked to consider the responsibilities, skills, and time commitment required to effectively fulfill a Director role before submitting their application.